Biliary Colic and Cholecystitis

 Inflammation of the gallbladder (typically if recurrent or silent) can cause a fistula to form between the gallbladder wall and the duodenum, allowing gallstones to pass into the small bowel.
 As a consequence, bowel obstruction can occur:

-*The term ileus is misleading, as it is actually an obstruction
+- The term ileus is misleading, as it is actually a bowel obstruction

 Other complications include obstructive jaundice, ascending cholangitis, and acute pancreatitis.